erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 and Centered_6th, 35% for Upwind_5th, roughly 45% for WENO5 and WENOZ5, and roughly 60% for
 Upwind_3rd, WENO3, WENOZ3, and WENOMZQ3.

+The monotonic advection option is an order reduction technique adapted from the PINACLES software developed at PNNL by K. Pressel et al.; see `pnnl/pinacles github <https://github.com/pnnl/pinacles>`_.
+When this flag is enabled, ERF will compute global mins and maxes for the scalar variables and then test whether the selected advection operator (e.g., centered, upwind, or WENO) will break these bounds.
+If boundedness is broken, the fluxes are recomputed with a 0-th order upwind approach.

 Diffusive Physics